The arc of the moral universe is long, but it bends towards justice.

 - 1979: THP catalyzed the creation of White House Summit on the famine in Cambodia

-- 1980: THP took the lead in mobilizing the US Government response to famine in Somalia, including testimony in Congress.
+- 1980: THP took the lead in mobilizing the US Government response to famine in Somalia, including testimony in Congress in early 1981 (featured image: Senate hearing on Somalia, Save the Children President and THP board member David Guyer with Joan Holmes).

 - 1980: THP organized a symposium including members of the US Congress and the head of USAID, that led to creating a US “Hunger Response Community” and held unified information booths at the national conventions of both parties.